deen360/Paris-housing-prediction/orchestration/readme.md

 # these file should be present in the folder
 The flow code in paris_flow.py.py (mandatory)
-The manifest paris_flow.py-manifest.json (this is not mandatory) The deployment settings paris_flow.py-deployment.yaml (mandatory)
+The manifest paris_flow.py-manifest.json (this is not mandatory) The deployments settings paris_flow.py-deployments.yaml (mandatory)

 # prefect deployment apply main-deployment.yaml
-Now use the prefect deployment apply command to create the deployment on the Prefect Orion server, specifying the name of the main-deployment.yaml file.
+Now use the prefect deployments apply command to create the deployments on the Prefect Orion server, specifying the name of the main-deployments.yaml file.

-# prefect deployment ls
+# prefect deployments ls
-To demonstrate that your deployment exists, list all of the current deployments:
+To demonstrate that your deployments exists, list all of the current deploymentss:

-#  prefect deployment inspect main/paris-housing-deployment
+#  prefect deployment inspect main/paris-housing-deployments
-to display details for a specific deployment.
+to display details for a specific deployments.
 # ------------------------->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>Work queues and agent<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 .
 # prefect agent start -t Parisjob
 run the prefect agent start command, passing a -t test option that creates a work queue for test tags.
-Remember, we configured this same tag on the deployment at an earlier step.
+Remember, we configured this same tag on the deployments at an earlier step.

-Now that you've created the deployment, agent, and associated work queue, you can interact with it in multiple ways.
-For example, you can use the Prefect CLI to run a local flow run for the deployment
+Now that you've created the deployments, agent, and associated work queue, you can interact with it in multiple ways.
+For example, you can use the Prefect CLI to run a local flow run for the deployments

-# prefect deployment run main/paris-housing-deployment
+# prefect deployment run main/paris-housing-deployments

 the flow will activate and you will see it in the ui but the artifacts will not be logged